Patricia Kennedy Lawford: Personal life

-She met English actor Peter Lawford through her sister Eunice in the 1940s.
-They met again in 1949, and again in 1953.
+She met English actor Peter Lawford through her brother John in 1949.
 They courted briefly, and officially announced their engagement in February 1954.
-They married on April 24, 1954, at St. Thomas More Church in New York City, twelve days before her thirtieth birthday.
-They settled in Santa Monica, California, and often socialized with actress Judy Garland and her family.
-Garland gave birth to her son Joseph at the same hospital, and on the same day, Kennedy gave birth to her son Christopher.
+They married on April 24, 1954, at St. Thomas More Church in New York City, 12 days before her 30th birthday.
+They settled in Santa Monica, California, and had four children: Christopher Lawford (1955–2018), Sydney Maleia Lawford (b.

-Patricia and Peter (who was a member of Frank Sinatra's "Rat Pack") held lavish parties at their Malibu mansion during the 1950s and early 1960s with guests such as Marilyn Monroe.
-The Lawford's mansion was a popular venue for the Kennedy brothers to meet with Monroe.

-The couple had four children, all born in Saint John's Health Center, Santa Monica: Christopher Lawford (1955–2018), Sydney Maleia Lawford (b.
 1956), Victoria Francis Lawford (b.
 1958), and Robin Elizabeth Lawford (b.
 1961).
+Patricia and Peter (who was a member of Frank Sinatra's "Rat Pack") held lavish parties at their Malibu mansion during the 1950s and early 1960s with guests such as Marilyn Monroe.

 Despite the glamorous persona Lawford presented, their relationship suffered strains as early as their brief engagement.
 Lawford had difficulty adjusting to Kennedy's steadfast Catholicism and her family's larger-than-life image.
-Kennedy could not tolerate Lawford's heavy drinking, extra-marital affairs, and gradual addiction to drugs.
-Shortly after her brother Jack's death in 1963, she filed for a legal separation, and the couple was officially divorced in February 1966.
+Kennedy could not tolerate Lawford's heavy drinking, extramarital affairs, and gradual addiction to drugs.
+Shortly after her brother Jack's death in 1963, she filed for a legal separation, and the couple officially divorced in February 1966.
 She never remarried.